 - gold paint pen

-To begin you will need to whip up a batch of plain salt dough.
+Make dough.
+To begin, you will need to whip up a batch of plain salt dough.
 I mixed the salt water and flour until they came together in a workable, non-sticky dough.
 Feel free to add more flour or water as needed to achieve a good base dough.